SleepStack logo

 A newer form.
 The most recent RCT (Hausenblas et al. 2024, PMID 39252819) tested L-threonate for self-reported sleep problems and found improvements in deep and REM sleep scores, but no RLS-specific studies exist.
 It is not a recommended first choice for restless legs.

 The NIH health professional fact sheet notes that forms which dissolve well in liquid tend to have higher absorption.
-Examine.com's summary echoes this: magnesium citrate, chloride, gluconate, lactate, glycinate, and aspartate all show good bioavailability, while oxide and carbonate absorb poorly.
+Ranade & Somberg (2001, PMID 11550076) classified magnesium citrate, chloride, gluconate, lactate, glycinate, and aspartate among the better-absorbed forms, while oxide and carbonate were classified as extremely low in bioavailability.

-For RLS specifically, glycinate is the most practical choice.
+For restless legs syndrome specifically, glycinate is the most practical choice.
 It absorbs well, does not disrupt digestion, and the glycine component may help with the neurological component of the condition.

 When should you take magnesium for restless legs?